 The White House Press Correspondents’ Dinner is a tradition that has lasted decades.
 It’s supposed to be a light-hearted evening that mocks the President and his administration whilst celebrating the need for a free press.
 However, this year’s event has gained significant coverage for all the wrong reasons.

 The comedienne Michelle Wolf (pictured below) created global controversy with her witty one-liner about press secretary Sarah Huckabee Sanders burning facts and using ‘that ash to create a perfect smoky eye’.
-I won’t lie, when I listened to that comment I laughed.
-Sure, it was a cheap shot and to make comments about someone’s appearance is always a dodgy move for a comic.
-However, from my view it was an amusing attack on Sanders’ lack of credibility rather than a critique of her appearance.
+Clearly to make comments about someone’s appearance is always a dodgy move for a comic.
+But, in my view this quip was an attack on Sanders’ crumbling credibility rather than a critique of her cosmetics.
 In all honesty, I thought nothing of it.

 However, it seems I was in the minority.
-By the next morning Twitter had exploded, and every major American news network was covering the story; even the BBC had an entire article questioning whether Wolf had gone too far.
-It seems the biggest grievance Twitter’s false feminists had was that Wolf had ‘attacked’ Sanders based on her looks.
-Take for example the tweet from MSNBC’s Mika Brzezinski that ‘all women have a duty to unite’ when they’re attacked on the basis of their appearance.
+By the next morning Twitter had exploded, and every major American news network was covering the story; even the BBC had an entire article questioning whether Wolf had crossed a controversial boundary.
+It seems the biggest grievance of Twitter’s false feminists was that Wolf had ‘attacked’ Sanders based on her image.
+Take for example the tweet from MSNBC’s Mika Brzezinski that ‘all women have a duty to unite’ when they’re judged by their appearance.
 In the climate of the #MeToo movement it appears that any comment made in jest is immediately taken up as a cause for feminism.

 Let’s just consider for a moment whether this severe slating of Wolf is fair.
-Firstly, the so-called attack she aimed at Sanders was not based around her appearance.
-If Wolf had blatantly stated that Sanders should be ashamed of how she looked, I’d be first in line to call her out on her prejudice.
-Instead, the quip was a clever critique on the press secretary’s constant deception used to defend the disastrous decisions of the president.
+If the holier-than-thou hypocrites were to take a step back, they would realise the so-called attack was not rooted in discrimination or reflective of an archaic mindset that values women by their visual presence.
+Rather, the quip was a clever critique on the press secretary’s constant deception used to defend the disastrous decisions of the president.

 Suddenly, we’re supposed to feel sorry for her because someone called her out on her lies?
-You can try to twist it any way you want, but the barb made by Wolf was simply a way of highlighting the dishonesty of the Trump administration in a comedic way.
-The attempt to accuse Wolf of sexism is insanity, while Trump’s typical Twitter tirade that stated Wolf was ‘filthy’ and a ‘failure’ is laughably ironic.
+You can try to twist it any way you want, but the barb made by Wolf highlighted the very real dishonesty of the current administration.
+Trump’s typical Twitter tirade that stated Wolf was ‘filthy’ and a ‘failure’ is laughably ironic, but it is also reflective of a dangerous trend that aims to deny voices that criticise the presidency.

 The White House Correspondents’ Dinner was a failure last year, but this year was an embarrassment to everyone associated with it.
 The filthy “comedian” totally bombed (couldn’t even deliver her lines-much like the Seth Meyers weak performance).
 Put Dinner to rest, or start over!